I always feel a bit weird when I decorate a macaron.

 Viola pretty hand piped macarons, just perfect for a princess party.

-Macaron Shells makes around 20 filled macarons
+Macaron Shells makes around 40 shells or 20 filled macarons

 190 gram (6 5/8 oz)almond meal (almond flour)